How to Work out Depreciation

 The asset depreciates at a higher rate in the first few years under this method.
 And, over time, the rate of depreciation decreases.
 This formula can be used to compute depreciation using this method:

-Depreciation= Purchase Cost of Fixed Assets * Reducing Balance Percentage / Projected Lifespan In Years
+Depreciation = Purchase Cost of Fixed Assets * Reducing Balance Percentage / Projected Lifespan In Years

 3) Units of Production Depreciation

 Some products have a longer lifespan when measured in terms of their work rather than their time.
-An automobile, for example, may operate for certain miles, or a packing machine may pack a given number of products.
+An automobile, for example, may operate for a certain miles, or a packing machine may pack a given number of products.
 Therefore, rather than being depreciable based on their age, these assets are depreciable based on their functioning capabilities.

-Depreciation= (Cost – Residual/Salvage Value) * (Number Of Units Produced / Life In A Number Of Units)
+Depreciation = (Cost – Residual/Salvage Value) * (Number Of Units Produced / Life In A Number Of Units)

 Depreciation for Small Businesses